Code-Institute-Submissions/bookable/README.md

 | Company | Yes | Yes | Yes | Yes |
 | Site user | Yes | Yes | No | Yes |

-Explanation for CRUD for each user:
+An explanation for CRUD for each user:

-- Admin can create, read, update and delete users, companies and site users.
+- Admin can create, read, update and delete users, companies, and site users.
-- Company can create a user and company profile, can read, update & delete their own information.
+- Company can create a user and company profile and read, update & delete their information.
-- Site user can create, read & delete a booking the user made.
+- Site users can create, read & delete a booking the user made.

 <br>

 ### Scope

-This project has been made without any email capabilities, I did not see the need for it.
+This project is without email capabilities, and I did not see the need for it.
 This project is just an illustration of a general booking app.
+It is a future desired feature.

 #### Minimum viable product